Lending Club Personal Loans 2023 Review

 How Long Does It Take to Get the Money?

-It takes roughly 7 days from the time you apply for a loan until the money arrives in your account.
+It takes roughly seven days from applying for a loan until the money arrives in your account.

-It can sometimes take longer if Lending Club requires additional information from you.
+It can sometimes take longer if the Lending Club requires additional information from you.

-The reason that it takes so long for the money to arrive in your account is that Lending Club isn’t giving you the money directly.
+It takes so long for the money to arrive in your account because Lending Club isn't giving you the money directly.
 Instead, you have to wait for individual investors to fund your loan.

 How Lending Club Loans Work